DS-100/DS-100.github.io/sp17/syllabus.md

 ### Feature Engineering, Over-fitting, and Cross Validation [Gonzalez]
 In this lecture we will begin to do some machine learning.
 We will explore how simple linear techniques can be used to address complex non-linear relationships on a wide range of data types.
 We will start to use scikit-learn to build and visualize models in higher dimensional spaces.
 We will address a key challenge in machine learning -- over-fitting and discuss how cross-validation can be used to address over-fitting.

+The following interactive (html) notebooks walk through the concepts we use in lecture and are suggested reading materials.

 * Least-Squares Linear Regression: ([html](assets/notebooks/linear_regression/Least_Squares_Regression.html), [ipynb](assets/notebooks/linear_regression/Least_Squares_Regression.ipynb))

 * Feature Engineering Part 1: ([html](assets/notebooks/linear_regression/Feature_Engineering_Part1.html), [ipynb](assets/notebooks/linear_regression/Feature_Engineering_Part1.ipynb), [data](assets/notebooks/linear_regression/data.zip))

 * Optional reading: [Chapter 3.1, 3.2](http://www-bcf.usc.edu/~gareth/ISL/ISLR%20Sixth%20Printing.pdf).